wufeim/microstructure-characterization-II-bak/README.md

 # Microstructure Characterization II

 This is the repository for microstructure characterization research II since May 2019.
-It is comprised of two parts:
+It is composed of two parts:

 - Feature engineering for image classification
 - Representation learning with GANs